maximilianferle/InflaMix/README.md

 This github repository contains code for deriving InflaMix as described in https://www.nature.com/articles/s41591-025-03532-x

 InflaMix (INFLAmmation MIXture Model) is a Gaussian mixture model trained on pre-infusion laboratory and cytokine data from patients with large B-cell lymphoma treated with CD19-CAR-T. It defines two clusters, the inflammatory and non-inflammatory clusters.
-The inflammatory cluster is enriched for patients with a serological signature that is consistent with systemic inflammation (e.g., elevated CRP, IL6, low albumin).
+The inflammatory cluster is enriched for patients with a serological signature that is consistent with systemic inflammation (e.g., elevated CRP, elevated IL6, low albumin).

 The model can be applied to estimate the probability of cluster assignment even with several missing laboratory or cytokine values.
 Enrichment for the inflammatory signature reproducibly stratifies risk of treatment failure in multiple non-Hodgkin lymphoma cohorts and is predictive of CD19-CAR-T treatment failure in large B-cell lymphoma beyond standard biomarkers and risk factors.